 - Chili flakes (to taste, optional)

-- Chili vinegar (recipe below)
+- Chili vinegar (optional but recommended, recipe below)

 - 3 L water